The Ergohacks Verdict

 The first time I tried a standing desk inspired by Gina Trapani it was a heavily modded Ikea Jerker.
 I faithfully followed her build apart from one thing – the mat.
-She got a standing mat through Amazon but discarded it fairly quickly.
+She purchased a standing mat through Amazon, but discarded it fairly quickly.
 I was a little cheaper and pulled out a foam sleeping roll that I’d picked up for a pound from the car boot.
-Needless to say the mat didn’t last long and although I later tried different shapes and styles of mats it was never something that I put a lot of time or money into.
+Needless to say it didn’t last long and although I later tried different shapes and styles of mats, it was never something I paid much attention to.

 The GelPro mat seems like a very simple product but there are a few important points if you look closely.
 Firstly the base is covered with a cross hatching that makes it surprisingly grippy to the floor.
 I’ve a laminate floor and the mat stays where you put it – try pushing it around and it does not move at all.

 Product Dimensions: 81 x 51 x 2.3 cm

 Certification: National Floor Safety Institute “Superior high traction bottom surface” and Cradle to Cradle.